Project management skills: 25 soft, hard, & technical skills

 8. Critical thinking

-Critical thinking, like problem solving, doesn’t have a “solution.”
-You can’t “win” at critical thinking, but you can practice approaching problems logically instead of making decisions based on your emotions.
-Good critical thinkers practice analyzing information in front of them and forming their own conclusions based on the facts—the way Sherlock Holmes solves a mystery.
+Critical thinking, like problem solving, doesn't have a single "solution."
+You can't "win" at critical thinking, but you can practice approaching problems logically instead of making decisions based on emotions.

 9. Adaptability